 |May have the option to add on benefits like roadside assistance for an additional cost||Typically come with benefits including rental car reimbursement, trip interruption coverage, and roadside assistance|

 If you know that you want to extend your vehicle’s warranty protection for an additional few years and your insurance provider offers MBI, it may be your best bet.
 Keep in mind you will likely need to begin paying for this policy within the first year of owning your vehicle.
 If you want to get coverage for an older vehicle, an extended car warranty will likely be your only option.

 Additionally, if you’re looking for mechanical breakdown insurance from Progressive because you already purchase your car insurance through Progressive, you’ll be out of luck.
-You can, however, purchase an extended car warranty from a warranty company without switching your insurer.
+You can, however, purchase a plan from an extended car warranty company without switching your insurer.

 Top Recommendations For Extended Car Warranties

 If you think an extended car warranty would be better for you, it’s important to compare rates from reputable providers so you can get the best deal.
 We recommend starting with two of our most reputable providers: Endurance and CarShield.

 Endurance offers top-tier coverage at a competitive cost.
 With Endurance, customers can choose from the following plan options:

 - Secure: Affordable coverage for powertrain components such as the engine, transmission, and transaxle